ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 }
 ```

-This step ensures security by generating CSRF and nonce tokens while redirecting users to Google for authentication.
+This process generates necessary security tokens, stores them securely, and initiates the OAuth2 flow by redirecting to Google's authorization endpoint.
+The URL is constructed with carefully chosen parameters.
+These parameters determine how the authentication process will proceed.

 ### Handling OAuth2 Callback

-After the user completes authentication, Google sends a callback to our application.
+After Google authenticates the user, it sends the response back to our application.
 The `/auth/authorized` endpoint processes this response, supporting both form_post and query modes.

 #### Form Post Mode